Petit St. Vincent Resort

 Examples of website interior pages.
 The image gallery can be sorted by categories.

-We illustrated several maps to give the experience a hand‐made and authentic feel
+We illustrated several maps for a hand-made and authentic feel

 Printed and Electronic Newsletters

-While strategies and designs received necessary updates over time, the newsletters remained a constant.
+While the brand strategy and the design of communication materials received necessary updates over time, the newsletters remained a constant.
 It is an informative and entertaining marketing tool for the resort and we always have fun to let our creative energy spark with each new edition.

-Fun Fact: The newsletter name change from 12°31′ to 12°32′ did not signify that the island had moved itself to a slightly different location.
-The initial name was based on a generous rounding up of the geographic coordinates which were later revised to be more precise.
+Fun Fact: The newsletter name change from 12°31′ to 12°32′ did not mean that the island had moved itself to a slightly different location.
+The initial number and masthead element was based on a generous rounding up of the geographic coordinates which were later revised to be more precise.
 A case of not finding the island was never reported although it would give the word “hideaway” a completely new meaning.

 Covers of a few printed newsletters